-- Serum B12 level - This is probably the LEAST accurate of all B12 tests and doctors know this.
-But even though they know that the serum B12 is inaccurate they still use it and base treatment off of the result.
+- Serum B12 level – This is probably the LEAST accurate of all B12 tests and doctors know this.
+But even though they know that the serum B12 is inaccurate they still use it and base treatment on the result.
 Do NOT fall into this trap.
-Serum B12 only tells you how much B12 is in the bloodstream but it doesn't say anything about how much is activated and can be used by the body.
+Serum B12 only tells you how much B12 is in the bloodstream but it doesn’t say anything about how much is activated and can be used by the body.

-- Methylmalonic acid - This test is a good test for assessing if your body can utilize the B12 in your bloodstream.
-If your methylmalonic acid is high then it indicates that your body cannot use B12 and means you might be deficient.
+- Methylmalonic acid – This test is a good test for assessing if your body can utilize the B12 in your bloodstream.
+If your methylmalonic acid is high then it indicates that your body cannot use B12 which means you might be deficient.
 But even though this test is better than serum B12 it is still not perfect and does not always guarantee that you have B12 deficiency.

 - Homocysteine (8) – Homocysteine can be used as a marker of B12 deficiency because as your body uses B12 it breaks down homocysteine into cysteine.
 If your homocysteine level is HIGH then it means you may not be breaking down enough B12.

-- MCV (9) - This test stands for mean corpuscular volume and is a test that gives you an idea of how LARGE your red blood cells are.
+- MCV (9) – This test stands for mean corpuscular volume and is a test that gives you an idea of how LARGE your red blood cells are.
 Vitamin B12 deficiency is one of a few things that cause your MCV to go higher which means it can be used as a sensitive marker for B12 deficiency.
-Unfortunately, it isn't perfect either.
-Look for an MCV value which is LESS than 90.
+Unfortunately, it isn’t perfect either.
+Look for an MCV value that is LESS than 90.